In the National Office: Sally-Forth Heaney-Garzoli

 That’s a hard one… but if I had to pick just one, I think Community stands out most to me.

-Community, connection and a sense of belonging are so important for everyone.
+Community, connection and a sense of belonging are so important.
 The connection to community is what makes the HIPPY program work (families building networks, connecting with local services, and supporting each other), and that’s where we see long‑term impact.

 A big part of what makes HIPPY, and the 'community' outcome area, so special is what is happening at our sites